 Though the term "house hacking" is relatively new, this investing strategy has been around since the concept of owning rental property was invented.
 House hacking involves buying a multi-unit property, living in one of the units, and renting the other ones out to tenants.
 In this case, the hope is you'll be able to charge enough rent to allow your rental income to cover your mortgage payment.

 In this scenario, the advantage is -- as long as you can charge enough rent -- you'll be able to live without having to worry about making a mortgage payment.
-However, on the other hand, you also need to consider the added responsibility.
+On the other hand, however, you also need to consider the added responsibility.
 Unless you hire a property manager, you'll be responsible for overseeing the maintenance and upkeep of a multi-unit property.

 In real estate, wholesaling involves buying property from a motivated seller at a discount.
 Then, you turn around and sell the property to a motivated buyer at a premium.
-In this scenario, you would be entitled to keep the difference between whatever you and the end buyer paid for the property as a profit.
+In this scenario, you would be entitled to keep as a profit the difference between whatever you and the end buyer paid for the property.

 Crowdfunding involves using an established real estate investment platform to invest in current projects being run by an experienced real estate developer.
-With this concept, multiple people can invest small amounts of money in order to provide the developer with the funds they need to complete the project.
+With this concept, multiple people can invest small amounts of money to provide the developer with the funds needed to complete the project.
 In exchange for the funding, the investors earn interest on the amount that they contributed to the loan.

-A real estate investment trust (REIT) is a legal entity that manages properties and provides capital to its investors in exchange.
-Like crowdfunding, you don't have to be able to finance an entire property in order to invest in a REIT.
+A REIT is a legal entity that manages properties and, in exchange, provides capital to its investors.
+Like crowdfunding, you don't have to be able to finance an entire property to invest in a REIT.
 Instead, investing in REITs is similar to investing in the stock market, where investors can buy shares of the entity.

 Again, like crowdfunding, the advantage of investing in a REIT is that it's relatively easy to do, you don't need a lot of income to get started, and you don't have any long-term responsibilities.
 The downside is that, like stocks, a REIT can lose value.